 Uploading the downloaded file on your WordPress website –

 Once the plugin is installed, a customer support page is created by default.
-This support page contains a short-code,
+This support page contains a short-code, [wsdesk_support].
+A short-code is used to embed files or create objects that would normally require a lot of code, in just one single line.

 For this plugin, we are using a short-code to display support page with two button options, which customers can click to submit a new request or to check an existing request.